mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

-All right, we specify *air_airlines* to the *from field*, *airlines* as the *localField*, *name* as the *foreignField*.
-And here we chose to *overwrite* the *airlines* field with the information we get back.
-It makes sense.
-We'll be replacing the *names* with entire documents.
-Let's see the output.

 Pretty cool.
-We can see that lookup did just what we expected it to do.
-We could follow this with some projections or even another lookup stage to perform some powerful reshaping and analysis.
+We can see that *lookup* did just what we expected it to do.
+We could follow this with some projections or even another *lookup stage* to perform some powerful reshaping and analysis.
 But for now, that's enough.
-We've covered a lot of information in this lesson.
-Lookup is a powerful stage that can help help reduce network requests and combine information from different collections together for powerful and deep analysis.
+We've covered a lot of information in this lesson. *Lookup* is a powerful stage that can help help *reduce network requests* and combine information from different collections together for powerful and deep analysis.

 Here are a few things to keep in mind.
-The from field cannot be sharded.
-The from collection must be in the same database.
-The values in localField and foreignField are matched on equality.
-And as can be any name, but if it exists in the working document, that field will be overwritten.
+The *from field* cannot be sharded.
+The *from collection* must be in the same database.
+The values in *localField and foreignField* are matched on equality.
+And *as* can be any name, but if it exists in the working document, that *field will be overwritten*.